 - 1. Procedure for Disclosure.
 Before disclosing any Confidential Information, (a) the disclosing party shall provide recipient with a non-confidential summary of the proposed Confidential Information, thus enabling the recipient to decide whether the recipient wants to receive such Confidential Information; and (b) the recipient shall confirm in writing whether they accept receipt of such Confidential Information.
-Unless recipient confirms acceptance of receipt of such Confidential Information, notwithstanding anything contrary in this Agreement, the disclosed information shall be deemed non-confidential and shall not be protected as Confidential Information hereunder.
-Each party hereby agrees in advance to accept in confidence from the other party Confidential Information regarding license or acquisition agreements related to MASP-2 into which each party has entered with third parties prior to the execution of this Agreement ("MASP-2 Historical Information") and discussions, proposals, term sheets and draft agreements concerning a potential separate agreement between the parties related to the licensing or acquisition of rights related to MASP-2 ("Proposals").
+Unless recipient confirms acceptance of receipt of such Confidential Information, notwithstanding anything contrary in this Agreement, the disclosed information shall be deemed non-confidential Information regarding license or acquisition agreements related to MASP-2 into which each party has entered with third parties prior to the execution of this Agreement ("MASP-2 Historical Information") and discussions, proposals, term sheets and draft agreements concerning a potential separate agreement between the parties related to the licensing or acquisition of rights related to MASP-2 ("Proposals").
 All Confidential Information shall be disclosed in written form, which may be in hard copy or electronic format, and marked "Confidential", or if disclosed orally shall be summarized in written form, marked "Confidential" and provided to the recipient within thirty (30) days of oral disclosure. - 2.
 Covenant Not to Disclose to Third Party.
-For a period of five years from the date of last disclosure hereunder, the recipient of any Confidential Information will not at any time disclose or otherwise make known or available to any person, firm, corporation or other entity, or use for its own account or for any purpose other than the Purpose or as otherwise set forth herein, any Confidential
+For a period of five years from the date of last disclosure hereunder, the recipient of any Confidential Information will not at any time disclose or otherwise make known or available to any person, firm, corporation or other entity, or use for its own account or for any purpose other than the Purpose or as otherwise set forth herein, any Confidential - † DESIGNATES PORTIONS OF THIS DOCUMENT THAT HAVE BEEN OMITTED PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT FILED SEPARATELY WITH THE COMMISSION